socnetv/app/docs/roadmaps/roadmap_ws12_cli_scripting_mode.md

 - `cancel` — invoke `Graph::slotCancelComputation()` directly (same effect as clicking a `QProgressDialog`'s Cancel button, without needing one).
 Needs two prerequisites first, not just the command itself:
-  - **A non-blocking dispatch variant.** Every command today — both dispatch patterns above — only advances the script *after* its own operation genuinely completes.
+  - **A non-blocking dispatch variant.** Every command shipped so far — both dispatch patterns above — only advances the script *after* its own operation genuinely completes.
 So a script can never run `cancel` while a prior command is still in flight; the next line isn't dispatched until the previous one is already done.
   - **A way to trigger Information Centrality / Eigenvector Centrality from a script at all.**
     Neither `distances` nor `distances_bench` reaches `Matrix::inverse()`/`powerIteration()` — no
     existing command does.

   Motivating use case: verifying WS5 A5's cancellation-aware algebra kernels actually interrupt a real in-progress computation, not just accept the parameter without exercising it.

-## Long-term direction

-The end state: most of SocNetV's functionality reachable through interactive mode, and SocNetV running as a long-lived process continuously fed commands by a third-party program — e.g.
-`tail -f events.txt | socnetv --interactive-script -`, with SocNetV acting as a live visual monitor for an external process (event spreading, simulations, etc.), not just a one-shot script runner.

-**This is achievable, and the current architecture is most of the way there** — every command already dispatches through the real Qt event loop rather than a blocking loop, which is the part that would be hardest to retrofit later.
-What's actually missing:

-- **Streaming input.** `runInteractiveScript()` currently does `readAll().split('\n')` once at startup and stops when the list is exhausted.
-A monitor mode needs the opposite: read what's available now, then keep watching indefinitely instead of terminating.
-For a live-appended file, `QFileSystemWatcher` + seeking to the last-read position covers it; for a pipe (the `tail -f |
-  socnetv` case), `QSocketNotifier` on stdin's file descriptor, triggering a read whenever data arrives. `processNextInteractiveCommand()`'s "no more commands, stop" path becomes "no more commands *right now*, go idle until woken" instead.
-- **A `-` path convention** for `--interactive-script` to mean "read from stdin," matching the usual Unix convention, for the piped use case specifically.
-- **Bidirectional communication**, for the monitor use case specifically (not needed for scripted testing).
-Every command shipped so far is one-way: SocNetV consumes and acts, nothing reports state back.
-A real external monitor (e.g. "how many nodes are currently infected") needs SocNetV to answer queries, not just receive commands — that's a materially different, larger design question (a query/response command syntax, or a different transport entirely) than continuous command consumption, and not scoped yet.

 ## Work Rules